dashbird/site/content/docs/best-practices-and-common-use-cases/error-handling-node-lambda.md

 ### AWS Lambda Timeouts

-All calls made to AWS Lambda must complete execution within 300 seconds.
-The default timeout is 3 seconds, but you can set the timeout to any value between 1 and 300 seconds.
+All calls made to AWS Lambda must complete execution within 15 minutes.
+The default timeout is 3 seconds, but you can set the timeout to any value between one second and 15 minutes.

 Normally, error handling agents are unable to catch timeout errors, because the execution is halted on an upper level.
 Dashbird, however, reports timeouts like any other type of error.